kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 entirely sure if this is desirable.
 On one hand we don't particularly enjoy name mangling.
 On the other hand, name mangling is useful.
 I just wish I could make the language simpler.

+I have just devised a solution to the whole variable problem!
+Instead of letting the parser do the work, we let the lexer do the work.
+We exploit the fact that namespace accesses are no more than 1 in depth.
+A buffer is created with three slots.
+If the first slot is a namespace, the second a dot, and the third a class, then that constitutes a single type.
+Another slot can be added to make sure we don't have a pure type.
+The reason for this is so that member expressions aren't mistaken for types.

+	my.Type.getSomething();
+	my.Type element;

+So the entirety of `my.Type.` is turned into a single token.
+The reason we need to do so is because the parser can't look ahead to the dot.
+In the former case, we have TYPEEXPR, the second being a TYPENAME.
+This requires another lexer stage.
+This will be awesome!
+There are no limitations now.
+Static overloads of operators are not allowed, neither are static -> operator on a type.
+Maybe I need my::Type just like C++, but I'm quite unsure.

+	my::Type::getSomething();
+	my::Type element;

+It does look quite different though.
+I like the quickness of the dot operator.
+It's fast to write compared to ::.
+Actually :: isn't too bad either.
+I like the idea.
+It disambiguates clearly, although the compiler will have no problem recognizing the correct variable.
+It's more friendly to the human eye.
+Maybe that's just my C++ bias showing though.
+I have an idea:

+	my::sin(0.3)

+Can be valid, we create a standard class per namespace called "construct" or something.
+This class will be implied by the :: sign.
+This allows the wonderful syntax:

+	math::Standard::cos(math::Standard::pi);
+	math::cos(math::pi);

+Are equivalent.
+The name of the class though, we need to be able to send the class into some kind of template:

+	MyType[math::Standard] mytype;

+Because that's useful.
+We can also call it the Default class:

+	Accum[math::Default] accumulator;
+	mytype.cos(math::pi);

+I really like this idea.
+It gives the :: operator purpose.
+It allows for smooth libraries to exist.

+	sf::drawToWindow(sf::RenderWindow...);

+I really enjoy the idea.
+The single depth of the namespaces also mandates that this becomes completely possible.
+One issue I have with this is that the default class can't really evaluate other members of the package.
+By that I mean that it can only observe modules lower than itself.
+Those methods should probably be implemented in the respective classes then.
+Say we have a collection package:

+	col::Array[32u] a(7), b(9);
+	a.fill(3);
+	a <> b;  // Swap operator
+	sml::out << b.toString();

+Instead of using col::swap or anything, we could either do a '.swap' on the objects or just implement a swapping operator.
+Another thing is that now, [] can be a type, and we don't yet know if it will be an expression or not.
+That's a big problem, since arrays can be nested indefinitely.

+	[5, 3, 1u]::size;  // How can we know this is an expression and not a declaration?

+We can use the parser to evaluate this.
+If we have:

+	Type name  // We have a declaration
+	Type ::  // We have a member method

+The problem with this is that we can't decide this before we're inside the expression.
+An LR(1) parser could handle it, but not our LL(1) parser, unfortunately.
+How can this be remedied?
+The same goes for templated types btw, it's not possible to use a simple 3-buffer to find out if we have a declaration or not.
+It seems like we have to stick to the fexpr in order to avoid var.